So you’ve thought of it: Taking your design ideas and putting them out there for everyone to see.

 - Can I set my own prices?

-Below you’ll find 10 companies that can help you make money by designing T-Shirts online.
+Here are 15 companies that can help you make money by designing and selling T-shirts online.

 1. Teespring

-Partnering with Teespring is like crowdfunding with T-Shirts!
-It’s 100% free to design your shirt.
-Simply use the online designer to create your product by either uploading your design or using clip art from the site.
+Simply use their online design tool to create your product by either uploading your own graphic designs or using clip art from the site.
 You’ll have to set a sales goal or tipping point, which is the minimum you need to sell in order to have your shirts printed.
-Then share your campaign via email, your website, or your favorite social media networks.
+Then share your campaign via email, blog, or social media accounts.
 Your customers won’t be charged unless your campaign reaches the tipping point.
-Once your campaign ends, shirts are printed and sent out, and you’ll be sent a check for the profit.
+Once your campaign ends, shirts will be printed and sent out, and you’ll be paid via PayPal or Payoneer.

 3. Zazzle

-You can join Zazzle as a designer and upload and sell your artwork on t-shirts and many other products.
-Open a FREE designer store (you even get to choose your store name), select a product to add your design to, and post your designs for sale.
-Zazzle has a large selection of products: T-Shirts, coffee mugs, wall art, office supplies, electronics accessories, and much, much more!
+You can join Zazzle as a creator and upload and sell your artwork on T-shirts and many other products.
+Open a FREE designer store (you even get to choose your store name), select a product to add your design to, and post your creations for sale.
+Zazzle has a large selection of products: T-Shirts, coffee mugs, wall art, office supplies, electronics accessories, and much more!
 Even pillows and jewelry!

-There are no upfront costs, and you set your royalty rates yourself that can be anywhere from 5% to 99%.
-Zazzle produces the products and ships everything directly to the customer.
+Creators can download the free Adobe Photoshop Design to Print plugin to make money with their designs and streamline their workflow.
+There are no upfront costs, and you set your royalty rates yourself, which can be anywhere from 5%-99%.
+Zazzle produces the products and ships everything directly to your customers.

 6. Printful